GuanyangLuo/ros-action/README.md

   1. Sensor fusion (camera, odometry, accelerometer)

 - Questions:
   - Is GitHub actions with Docker faster than installing from scratch?
+Yes
   - Limit execution on GitHub actions to 10 minutes?